 When you are injured or lose a loved one in a trucking accident, you may not know what happened.
 This is one of the toughest aspects of a trucking claim.
 You need to find out what went wrong and who is responsible for it.
 To do this, you need to retain an experienced truck accident lawyer.

-Lugar Law PC is highly experienced in investigating truck accidents and identifying defective equipment and mechanical failures.
+Lugar Injury Law is highly experienced in investigating truck accidents and identifying defective equipment and mechanical failures.
 You may now know how to investigate a truck wreck and what to do to look for defects and malfunctions.
 We know where and how to look.

 During the discovery phase of litigation, we will demand copies of the inspection and maintenance records for that truck.
 We will thoroughly review whether the truck driver or company failed to inspect the truck when it should.
 We will look into whether it appears necessary repairs were ignored.
 If the company uses a third-party for maintenance and repairs, we will investigate the quality of that businesses? work.